Ujjalt/ujjaltimshina/_teaching/2016-spring-teaching-4.md

 location: "New Delhi, India"
 ---

-I served as a Teaching Assistant for **MTH100: Linear Algebra** during summer 2025 at IIIT Delhi.
+I served as a Teaching Assistant for **MTH100: Linear Algebra** during summer 2025 at IIIT Delhi under Dr. Dr Subhajit Ghosechowdhury.
 This core undergraduate course introduced students to fundamental linear algebraic structures and their applications in science and engineering.

 ### Responsibilities
 - Led a team of **18 Teaching Assistants** for a class of **348 students**.